danielgil/steg-server/README.md

 Quick Start
 -----------
-Make sure the 'httpd-devel' package for CentOS/RHEL or the equivalent package for your distro is installed.
-This package contains the header files and the 'apxs' tool necessary to compile this project.
+Make sure the 'httpd-devel' and 'openssl-devel' packages for CentOS/RHEL or the equivalent package for your distro are installed.
+These packages contain the header files and the 'apxs' tool necessary to compile this project.

 To compile, just 'cd' into the cloned directory and run:
 ```